menu

 Dark Banishing

 When Dark Banishing was first printed in 1995, real-world quotations had already been banished from expansion sets and relegated to core sets.
 For this reason, it does not have a real-world quotation in its first three printings.
 Instead, all of them are heavily focused on Magic's own IP, which had been slowly developed from the very beginning of the game.
-The Ice Age version quotes Leshrac, "Walker of Night"; the Mirage version shows a sentence from Hakim, "Loreweaver"; and the Tempest one is from none other than Hanna, Ship's Navigator of the Board the Weatherlight.
+The Ice Age version quotes Leshrac, "Walker of Night"; the Mirage version shows a sentence from Hakim, "Loreweaver"; and the Tempest one is from none other than Hanna, Ship's Navigator of the Weatherlight.

 Seventh Edition (2001)